 Step One: Pick an em notion that you want to write about and write it below.
-Examples: Happy, Sad , Nervous My Emotion: Step Two: Pick a sub ject that you would like to wr ite about.
+Examples: Happy, Sad l, Nervous My Emotion: Step Two: Pick a sub ject that you would like to wr ite about.
 You can pick a person, place, or thing.
 Examples: Your Best F riend, School, or Your Pet My Subject: Now you can pair you r emotion with your subject.
-Write them below.: Subject Emotion Write them below. words that describe how you feel about your subject? · g.
-For example, the As will rh rite a sonnet.
+Write them below.: Subject Emotion Write them below. words that describe how you feel about your subject? subject, and emotion, follow the outline below to w g.
+For example, the As will rh t like William Shakespeare.
+Using your rhyming words rite a sonnet.
 The ends of lines will rhyme with each yme with As, the Fs will rhyme with Fs, and the final C: D: C: D: E: F: E: F: G: G:

-Playwright's Questions
+Artist's Questions